src-d/guide/talent/hiring_process.md

 - The offer is being sent by the CTO on Lever.

 - The developer has no time deadline to accept/reject the offer.
-An exception to this rule is when multiple developers are being considered for an offer
+An exception to this rule is when multiple developers are being considered for an offer.

 ## Notes